Diffusionless relaxation of half-skyrmion liquid, hexatic, and crystalline states in a chiral molecular crystal: Results

-The secondary relaxation is induced by the bond-breaking arising from the rearrangement of half-skyrmions induced by the cage-relative displacement as described in Fig.~\ref{fig:elementary}d and f.
-This is the primary relaxation mechanism in supercooled liquids and amorphous solids~\cite{Glasses,YamamotoOnukiPRE,Langer}, where the number of particles is conserved.
-Fig.~\ref{fig:relaxation}d shows the number of bond-breaking events between the non-reacting half-skyrmions (see Methods for the definition).
+The secondary relaxation is induced by the bond-breaking arising from the rearrangement of half-skyrmions induced by the cage-relative displacement as described in Fig.~\ref{fig:elementary}(e) and (g).
+This is the primary relaxation mechanism in supercooled liquids and amorphous solids~\cite{Glasses,YamamotoOnukiPRE,Langer}, where the number of particles is conserved {and fusion-fission does not occur}.
+Fig.~\ref{fig:relaxation}(d) shows the number of bond-breaking events between the non-reacting half-skyrmions.
+The bond-breaking is defined as follows.
+To calculate the bond connection between half-skyrmions, the Delaunay triangulation method was adopted in our previous paper~\cite{TakaeKawasaki}.
+However, the distance between the core position of half-skyrmions easily fluctuates since half-skyrmions are deformable.
+Therefore, it is not appropriate to identify dynamical bond reconnection between half-skyrmions by the Delaunay method, which only uses $\bi r_{\rm v}$.
+Alternatively, in this paper, two half-skyrmions are regarded to be bonded when two adjacent particles belong to different half-skyrmions.
+Then, bond-breaking occurs when the bonded two half-skyrmions at time $t_0$ are not bonded at time $t_0+t$.
+Since half-skyrmions often undergo fusion and fission, bond-breaking is calculated only between the non-reacting half-skyrmions.
 As time proceeds, the number of bond-breaking events increases.
-However, because the bond-breaking is well-defined only between the non-reacting half-skyrmions, the number of the bond-breaking exhibits a maximum at a finite time $\tau_{\rm B}$. $\tau_{\rm B}$ corresponds to the relaxation time of the cage-relative displacement $F_{\rm CR}(k,t)$ in Fig.~\ref{fig:relaxation}e (see Methods for the definition). $F_{\rm CR}(k,t)$ exhibits single exponential relaxation in half-skyrmion liquids, whereas two-step exponential relaxation emerges as lowering the temperature, where half-skyrmion motion inside the cage and cage-jumping motion are separated.
-Although $\tau_{\rm B}$ grows as lowering the temperature, $\tau_{\rm B}<\tau_{\rm q}$ always hold, implying that the bond-breaking is relevant in the intermediate-stage: $t \lesssim 100$ in the liquid phase, $t \lesssim 1000$ in the hexatic phase, and $t \lesssim 2000$ in the crystalline phases at $T=0.42$, respectively.
+However, since the bond-breaking is well-defined only between the non-reacting half-skyrmions, the number of the bond-breaking decreases as $R$ decreases.
+Thus, it exhibits a maximum at a finite time $\tau_{\rm B}$. {$\tau_{\rm B} \lesssim 100$ in the liquid phase, $\tau_{\rm B} \lesssim 1000$ in the hexatic phase, and $\tau_{\rm B} \lesssim 2000$ in the crystalline phases at $T=0.42$, respectively, as shown in Fig.~\ref{fig:relaxation}(d).} $\tau_{\rm B}$ is close to the relaxation time of the cage-relative displacement $F_{\rm CR}(k,t)$ in Fig.~\ref{fig:MSD}(d).
+Although $\tau_{\rm B}$ grows as lowering the temperature, $\tau_{\rm B}<\tau_{\rm R}$ always holds, implying that the bond-breaking is relevant in the intermediate-stage, {not the late stage}.

-Thirdly, the deformation of half-skyrmions contributes to the early-stage relaxation, resulting in the gentle relaxation of the time correlation function for $t\lesssim 30$.
-Its role becomes prominent in the subdiffusive motion, as discussed below.
-Thus, structural relaxation is governed by early-stage half-skyrmion deformation (relaxation of the internal degree of freedom), intermediate-stage bond-breaking (conserved dynamics), and late-stage fusion-fission (non-conserved dynamics).